Rama Tirtha: Biography

 A chance meeting with Swami Vivekananda in 1897 in Lahore, inspired his later decision to take up the life of a sannyasi.
 Having become well known for his speeches on Krishna and Advaita Vedanta he became a swami in 1899 on the day of Deepawali, leaving his wife, his children and his professorial chair.

 "As a sannyasi, he neither touched any money nor carried any luggage with him.
 In spite of it he went round the world."
-A trip to Japan to teach Hinduism was sponsored by Maharaja Kirtishah Bahadur of Tehri: from there he travelled to the United States of America in 1902, where he spent two years lecturing on Hinduism, other religions and his philosophy of "practical vedanta".
-He frequently spoke about the iniquities of the caste system in India and the importance of education of women and of the poor, stating that "neglecting the education of women and children and the labouring classes is like cutting down the branches that are supporting us – nay, it is like striking a death-blow to the roots of the tree of nationality."
+A trip to Japan to teach Hinduism was sponsored by Maharaja Kirtishah Bahadur of Tehri.
+From there he travelled to the United States of America in 1902, where he spent two years lecturing on Hinduism, other religions, and his philosophy of "practical Vedanta".
+He frequently spoke about the iniquities emanating from the caste system in India and the importance of education of women and of the poor, stating that "neglecting the education of women and children and the labouring classes is like cutting down the branches that are supporting us – nay, it is like striking a death-blow to the roots of the tree of nationality."
 Arguing that India needed educated young people, not missionaries, he began an organization to aid Indian students in American universities and helped to establish a number of scholarships for Indian students.

 He always referred to himself in the third person, which is a common spiritual practice in Hinduism in order to detach oneself from Ego.

-Though upon his return to India in 1904 large audiences initially attended his lectures he completely withdrew from public life in 1906 and moved to the foothills of the Himalaya where he prepared to write a book giving a systematic presentation of practical vedanta.
-It was never finished: He died on 17 October 1906 (Deepawali Vikram Samvat 1963).
+Although upon his return to India in 1904 large audiences initially attended his lectures, he completely withdrew from public life in 1906 and moved to the foothills of the Himalaya, where he prepared to write a book giving a systematic presentation of practical Vedanta.
+Tirtha died on 17 October 1906 (Deepawali Vikram Samvat 1963), and the book was never finished.

 Many believe he did not die but gave up his body to the river Ganges.

 A significant prediction made by Swami Rama Tirtha for future India is quoted in Shiv R. Jhawar's book, Building a Noble World.
 Rama Tirtha predicted: “After Japan, China will rise and gain prosperity and strength.
 After China, the sun of prosperity and learning will again smile at India.”